Wonderfully comforting, beautifully sticky Maple Ginger Steamed Pudding. A dream to eat and so easy to make in either a microwave or an oven!

 Steamed puddings are another traditional British dessert.
 I have shared my recipes for Vegan Mincemeat, Festive Mincemeat Tart and Mince Pies over the past few weeks and they all follow a traditional British theme.
 You can take the girl out of Britain but you can't take Britain out of the girl!

 A proper steamed pudding isn't particularly difficult to make, but it is a bit of a faff.
-Making it water tight by wrapping it up in foil and string is tedious plus they take hours and hours to cook.
+Making it water-tight by wrapping it up in foil and string is tedious plus they take hours and hours to cook.
 You run the risk of springing a leak too.
-There is nothing worse then steaming your pudding for hours only to find the water found it's way in and your pudding is a soggy, inedible mess.
+There is nothing worse than steaming your pudding for hours only to find the water found its way in and your pudding is a soggy, inedible mess.
 Trust me, I've been there.

 That's where the untraditional method comes in and makes life a whole lot easier.
 You can steam puddings in the microwave or oven!
 No big pans of boiling water, no string and no wrapping pudding basins.
 You can save the wrapping for your Christmas presents instead!